tmfg/digitraffic/pages/ruma-en.md

 ## Work part
 Describes a logical part of a track work.
 Consists at least of a single location.
 Work parts are numbered (index).

+# Traffic restriction notification
+In addition to basic information the notification contains a possible link to a track work notification.
+The notification also has a restriction type, possible types are:
+- Closed from traffic
+- Closed from electric rolling stock
+- Temporary speed limit
+- Max axle weight
+- ATP construction zone
+- Switch locked
+- Fire work danger zone

+A traffic restriction notification references railway infrastructure directly and not through work parts.

+# Location of traffic work or restriction
+Below is a description of concepts with which traffic work notifications and traffic restriction notifications reference railway infrastructure.

 ## Location
 Always related to an operating point or a section between operating points.
 The location type describes the type of work: allowed values are **WORK, FIREWORK, SPEED_LIMIT**.
 If the location doesn't contain any identifier ranges, the work location is the whole operating point/section.